 The CAD-based geometry can be downloaded via a number of different modes.
 The simplest way is to download the geometry by its id number.
-From the MAUS root directory the debug geometry as described above can be downloaded with the command python bin/utilities/download_geometry.py --geometry_download_id 50 python bin/utilities/download_geometry.py --geometry_download_id 50 --geometry_download python bin/utilities/download_geometry.py --geometry_download_id 50 --geometry_download
+From the MAUS root directory the debug geometry as described above can be downloaded with the command python bin/utilities/download_fit_geometry.py --geometry_download_id 22 python bin/utilities/download_fit_geometry.py --geometry_download_id 24 --geometry_download_clenaup F python bin/utilities/download_fit_geometry.py --geometry_download_by run_number --geometry_download_r

-By default the unformatted GDML files will be removed with this command.
-If the user wishes to download the full geometry without removing the unformatted GDML files because that user wants to run a systematic study requiring reprocessing the geometry then the following command should be used:
+By default the GDML files will be removed with this command.
+If the user wishes to download the full geometry without removing the GDML files because that user wants to run a systematic study requiring reprocessing the geometry then the following command should be used: